 #8: Kawasaki Z650

-Introduced in 2017, the Z650 is probably the most powerful engine you will find recommended on this list.
-Powered by a 649cc parallel twin, the big thing with the Z650 is the approachability of the power.
+Introduced in 2017, the Z650 is probably the most powerful bike you will find recommended on this list.
+Powered by a 649cc parallel-twin, the big thing with the Z650 is the approachability of the power.
 Often recommended for taller or heavier riders, the Z650 has 68 HP, but weighs only 412 lbs.